manishkumart/DockerLLM/README.md

 OpenAI Style endpoints available at `http://<YOUR LOCAL IP ADDRESS>:8091/v1` by default.
 Documentation can be accessed at that <http://localhost:8091> when the server is running.
 There are examples for each of the endpoints in the [Examples Jupyter Notebook](examples.ipynb).

-## Shout Outs

-- [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) - For constantly improving the ability for anyone to run local models.
-It is one of my favorite and most exciting projects on GitHub.
-- [abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python) - For making it easy to extend the functionality of llama.cpp in Python.
-- [TheBloke](https://huggingface.co/TheBloke) - For helping enable the ability to run local models by quantizing them and sharing them with a great readme on how to use them in every repository.
-- [Meta](https://meta.com) - For the absolutely earth shattering open source releases of the LLaMa models and all other contributions they have made to Open Source.
-- [OpenAI](https://openai.com/) - For setting good standards for endpoints and making great models.
-- [Hugging Face](https://huggingface.co/) - For making it easy to use and share models.
-- As much as I hate to do it, I can't list all of the amazing people building and fine tuning local models, but you know who you are.
-Thank you for all of your hard work and contributions to the community!